angular/angular/aio/content/guide/npm-packages.md

 ## DevDependencies

-The packages listed in the *devDependencies* section of the `package.json` help you develop the application on your local machine.

-You don't deploy them with the production application, although there is no harm in doing so.
+The packages listed in the `devDependencies` section of `package.json` help you develop the application on your local machine.
+You don't deploy them with the production application.

+To add a new `devDependency`, use either one of the following commands, depending on which package manager you use:

+* `npm install --dev`
+* `yarn add --dev`

+The following `devDependencies` are provided in the initial `package.json` file.

 **@angular-devkit/build-angular: The Angular build tools.